-- 26 Independent Review Report to the members of Computacenter plc - 27 Consolidated Income Statement - 28 Consolidated Statement of Comprehensive Income - 29 Consolidated Balance Sheet - 30 Consolidated Statement of Changes in Equity - 31 Consolidated Cash Flow Statement - 32 Notes to the Consolidated Financial Statements - 40 Corporate information - 1.
 Adjusted operating profit or loss, adjusted net finance income or expense, adjusted profit or loss before tax, adjusted tax, adjusted profit or loss, adjusted earnings per share and adjusted diluted earnings per share are, as appropriate, each stated before: exceptional and other adjusting items including gains or losses on business acquisitions and disposals, amortisation of acquired intangibles, utilisation of deferred tax assets (where initial recognition was as an exceptional item or a fair value adjustment on acquisition), and the related tax effect of these exceptional and other adjusting items, as Management do not consider these items when reviewing the underlying performance of the Segment or the Group as a whole.
-A reconciliation to adjusted measures is provided on page 19 of the Group Finance Director's Review which details the impact of exceptional and other adjusted items when compared to the non-Generally Accepted Accounting Practice financial measures in addition to those reported in accordance with IFRS.
-Further detail is provided within note 5 to the Interim Condensed Consolidated Financial Statements, Seament Information - We evaluate the long-term performance and trends within our Strategic Priorities on a constant currency basis.
+A reconciliation to adjusted measures is provided within the Group Finance Director's review contained in this announcement which details the impact of exceptional and other adjusted items when compared to the non-Generally Accepted Accounting Practice financial measures in addition to those reported in accordance with IFRS.
+Further detail is provided within note 5 to the summary financial information contained in this announcement.

+We evaluate the long-term performance and trends within our Strategic Priorities on a constant currency basis.
 Further, the performance of the Group and its overseas Segments are shown, where indicated, in constant currency.
 The constant currency presentation, which is a non-GAAP measure, excludes the impact of fluctuations in foreign currency exchange rates.
 We believe providing constant currency information gives valuable supplemental detail regarding our results of operations, consistent with how we evaluate our performance.
 We calculate constant currency percentages by converting our prior-period local currency financial results using the current period average exchange rates and comparing these recalculated amounts to our current period results or by presenting the results in the equivalent local currency amounts.
 Wherever the performance of the Group, or its overseas Segments, are presented in constant currency, or equivalent local currency amounts, the equivalent prior-period measure is also presented in the reported pound sterling equivalent using the exchange rates prevailing at the time.
-2021 interim highlights, as shown on page 2, are provided in the reported pound sterling equivalent. - 3.
-Adjusted net funds or adjusted net debt includes cash and cash equivalents, other short or long-term borrowings and current asset investments.
-Following the adoption of IFRS 16 this measure excludes all lease liabilities.
-A table reconciling this measure, including the impact of lease liabilities, is provided within note 13 to the Interim Condensed Consolidated Financial Statements, Analysis of Changes in Net Funds.
+2021 interim highlights, as shown above are provided in the reported pound sterling equivalent.